 “Than waiting for some eggheads to determine your future.
 Than crapping out in Nevada and calling poor Moon flat broke, that’s what.
 She deserves a damn sight more…”

-“I’ll give you a hundred and forty-three reasons why.”
+“I’ll give you a hundred and forty-three reasons how.”

 Beyond the ground rock trailer parks and abandoned Sinclair stations, a night fallen I-80 reverted to white-striped sashes across endless square miles of barb-fenced rangeland.
 My headlights strained through buckshot highway signs, which pointed to networks of narrow gravel turnout roads tailing off toward skillet shallow valleys and stunted background hills.
 Well shy of Imlay, the void became so overwhelming one’s imagination ran wild: Mule-size jackalopes grazing the scrub brush; frosted tumbleweed careening off white triangular cattle guards that conjured a surreptitious range war on a Sergio Leone scale; giant Cephalopods and Vampire Squid battling ancient octopi and Ichthyosaurs in a long-vanished Triassic sea, its vast bed now little more than dead space for kraken fossils and burning visions down the pike.

-“How about some tunes,” I plied the dashboard radio, spooked enough already by Moon’s misrouted message.
+“Say, how about some tunes?”
+I plied the dashboard radio, spooked enough already by Regina’s misrouted message from Moon’.
 I flipped past local country stations, continuing to track the slow lane, a natural zoo of gophers, weasels and varietal vermin playing chicken with the squareback’s front wheels from the Brillo brush lining I-80’s outer shoulder.
 Midway down the dial, the Blaupunkt went clear channel, pulling in sundown static snippets of AM powerhouses on the skip from Del Rio to L.A., deep-freeze warnings from Casper and Calgary, a Boise superhits seque into ‘Blues For Baby And Me’.